scriptism/JavaScript-Must-Know/README.md

 # 🍪 JavaScript Must Remember CheatSheet

-An html and javascript app where I save my javascript journey.
+A javascript file where I save my javascript journey.

 ## What I have gathered here: